Prescheduled, Signature Classes

 Biotech for Non-Scientists Courses

-- Fluency in the essential terminology of the industry
+- Fluency in the essential terminology of the biopharma industry

-- An improved ability to communicate with colleagues and stakeholders
+- Improved ability to communicate with colleagues and stakeholders

-- An overview of the most innovative new developments within the biopharma
+- Explanation of innovative therapies within the biopharma industry

 A one-day, fast-paced course focused on the science driving today’s hottest biopharma innovations.